 Beaches: You’d need to take a taxi, but Dana Point is about 10-15 minutes away for whale watching and more.
-We have stayed at the St. Regis Monarch Beach over here and loved it.
+Try Monarch Beach Resort if you’re looking for a hotel.

 A One-Day Itinerary With Kids

-From San Diego, take a train (schedules vary by the day a little) to arrive San Juan Capistrano at 10:00am.
+From San Diego, take a train (schedules vary by the day a little) to arrive San Juan Capistrano at 10 a.m.
 Walk to Zoomars and feed the animals for an hour or so.
-Walk through Los Rios district (it’s only a few blocks long) and then have lunch at a cafe.
+Walk through the Los Rios district (it’s only a few blocks long) and then have lunch at a cafe.
 Recharge and spend an hour at Mission San Juan Capistrano.
 Browse a few shops on your way back to the train station.
-This really could all be done in time for you to catch a 2:00pm train home without feeling rushed.
+This really could all be done in time for you to catch a 2 p.m. train home without feeling rushed.